ordercloud-api/headstart/src/Middleware/integrations/ordercloud.integrations.vertex/README.md

 **OrderCloud Side -** This integration should be triggered by the **`OrderCalculate`** Checkout Integration Event.
 Learn more about [checkout integration events](https://ordercloud.io/knowledge-base/order-checkout-integration);

 ## Order Forwarding
-A taxable transaction is commited to vertex asynchronously shortly following order submit.
+A taxable transaction is committed to vertex asynchronously shortly following order submit.
 This enables businesses to easily file sales tax returns.
-OrderCloud guareentees the submitted order details provided will be unchanged since the most recent tax estimate displayed to the user.
+OrderCloud guarantees the submitted order details provided will be unchanged since the most recent tax estimate displayed to the user.

 **Vertex Side -** Commit a transaction in Vertex Cloud by calling the [Tax Calculate for Sellers API endpoint](https://developer.vertexcloud.com/api/docs/#operation/Sale_Post) with `saleMessageType` set to `INVOICE`.